Himank-Khatri/StatMetrics/README.md

   - Interquartile Range (IQR)
   - Variance
 - **Download Results**: Export the calculated metrics as a CSV file.
-- **User-Friendly Interface**: Clean and responsive UI using Tkinter for easy interaction.

 ## Technologies Used